codybenlewis/quick-draw-for-processing/README.md

 >3.
 Resample all strokes with a 1 pixel spacing.
 >4.
 Simplify all strokes using the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) with an epsilon value of 2.0.

-For this example I've ironicly downloaded and will be using the [apple.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/apple.ndjson) data file.
+For this example I've downloaded and will be using the [apple.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/apple.ndjson) data file :apple:.

 ### Installing

 Once you have finished downloading your file, begin by adding it to your sketch's data folder.
-(Sketch > Add File)
+*(Sketch > Add File)*

-The following lines have already been included in the example file.
-Only if you decide to start from a new sketch, proceed by initializing a QuickDraw object from the class
+The following lines have been included in the example file, but if you are starting with an empty sketch window, proceed by initializing a QuickDraw object from the class
 ```java
 QuickDraw qd;
 ```